-The simple answer is that the closer you are to someone who is infected, the greater the risk of catching the virus.
+The simple answer is that the nearer you are to someone who is infected, the greater the risk of catching the virus.

 What's the latest research?

-In a study published in the medical journal The Lancet, scientists evaluated recent research into how the coronavirus can spread.
+In a study published in medical journal The Lancet, scientists looked at research into how coronavirus spreads.

-They conclude that keeping at least 1m from other people could be the best way to limit the chances of infection.
+They concluded that keeping at least 1m from other people could be the best way to limit the chances of infection.